cdesai/pitch-perfect/README.md

 # pitch-perfect
-PitchPerfect is a sample app created in the first module of the course for iOS Development by Udacity.
+PitchPerfect is a sample app created to explore AVFoundation for recording and modifying Audio

 **Compatibility:**